Prostitution in Norway: Other acts

-Prostitution in Norway today
+Prostitution in Norway in the 21st century

 In 2013, it was estimated there were 3,000 sex workers (prostituert, prostituerte (pl.)) working in Norway (population 5 million).
 Earnings from sex trade are estimated at 390 million kroner (£39m., $US63m., €48m.).

 Norwegian prostitutes make a clear distinction between the term "prostitute" and "sex worker", seeing "prostitution" as a derogatory word (nedlatende ord).
 They also describe themselves as gledespike (literally, fille de joie), or hjelpepleier (health worker).
 As in most countries, prostitution takes on a number of different forms, including street prostitution (Gateprostitusjon) and indoor prostitution in brothels (bordell, bordeller (pl.)).
 Technically, both street work and brothel operations (bordellvirksomhet) are legal, even though purchase of those "services" is not, but as with other countries, technological change has resulted in a shift to offering "services" from street solicitation to mobile phones and the internet.
 While brothels are technically legal in that there is no explicit law banning them (de jure), the sex purchase ban prevents them operating overtly (de facto).
 As a form of protest, it was suggested that some sex workers might operate free brothels that circumvent the ban, to make this point.
 Later, it was stated that this was an exercise designed primarily to stimulate debate on the issue.

 The current law banning purchase creates an administrative anomaly, since any money earned is illegal, yet is taxable.
 Recent legislative proposals have included a ban on advertising.
 Some sex workers have complained about the lack of government consultation with them.
 In July 2014, the Nadheim City Mission has reported that street prostitution levels in Norway have returned to those prior to the introduction of the law in 2009.